jsantell/three-simple-fp-controls/README.md

 Controls for [three.js] similar to [PointerLockControls] or [FirstPersonControls], but just implements AWSD movement and shift+mouse for looking, for simple strafing without pointer lock.

+## Controls

+* WASD and shift+mouse for FPS-style movement
+* IJKL for keyboard based look-controls, E and Q for moving up and down

 ## Try

 [demo](https://jsantell.github.io/three-simple-fp-controls)